insected/bobbae_gcp-wiki/Networking.md

 ## Network Security

-Network [security](Security) consists of the policies, processes and practices adopted to prevent, detect and monitor unauthorized access, misuse, modification, or denial of a computer network and network-accessible resources.
+Network [Security](Security) consists of the policies, processes and practices adopted to prevent, detect and monitor unauthorized access, misuse, modification, or denial of a computer network and network-accessible resources.

 ## Qwiklabs